 If a student is experiencing symptoms, you can have them independently tested and a negative result will allow them to return to school.
-However, it must be a lab-based RT-PCR test.
-Be sure to look for these specific tests when signing up at a pharmacy.
-Rapid PCR and point-of-care PCR tests are not acceptable.
-(Added 10/5/21)
+Students who are experiencing symptoms may return early with a negative PCR/Rapid test result and once symptoms subside.

 Students have time and opportunity built into their schedule to regularly wash or sanitize their hands.

 - The federal government is paying for breakfast and lunch for all students.